 The Texas Natural Resources Information System (TNRIS) Strategic Mapping team is excited to announce that all Texas Lidar data currently in our inventory is now available to be directly downloaded through TNRIS website section Data Download.
 TNRIS has implemented a streamlined and cost-effective, cloud-based infrastructure repository for all datasets which allows our data to be accessed directly through the download service.
 As with all downloadable data sets, users will be able to use an interactive map to “drill down” and to select the desired areas of interest.

 Lidar is a very large data set and the process to download large areas can take both time and patience.
-TNRIS continues to provide bulk hard drive copy services for large Lidar dataset orders through our Research and Distribution Center.
+TNRIS continues to provide bulk hard drive copy services for large Lidar dataset orders through our Data Catalog.

 TNRIS continues to actively acquire and maintain Lidar data for Texas.
 Currently over 25 terabytes of Lidar data reside in our inventory from years 2006 – 2016, with much more to come.

 Lidar data is available in LAS file formats.
 Recent acquisitions will have additional data including Digital Elevation Model (DEM) formats and break line information.
 Download the tile index to view Lidar data available through the TNRIS website.
 Another helpful resource is the Lidar online status map which provides additional details about the Lidar collections.

 Lidar data for Texas is made available online using LASTools.
 LASTools is an open-source collection of tools for Lidar viewing and manipulation.
 TNRIS uses the LASzip portion of LASTools for compression\decompression of data.
 LASTools provides a lossless compression of the data from LAS to LAZ formats.